juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## Creating EC2 instances and configuring gRPC client and server.

-We will create a pair of EC2 instances in order to implement a gRPC client-server microservice.
+We will create a pair of EC2 instances in order to implement a client-server gRPC microservice architecture.

+The microservice will contain the following 5 methods with different strategies for user creation and data persistence.

+&#x2022; Sending client data to server without persistence method.

+&#x2022; Sending client data to server with in-memory persistence.

+&#x2022; Sending client data to server with JSON file persistence.

+&#x2022; Sending client data to server with Postgresql database persistence.

+&#x2022; Sending data from RESTful method to client and from client to server with Postgresql database persistence.